yeekangc/cloud-pak-for-applications/README.md

-Monolithic to Microservices Architecture using IBM Cloud Pak for Applications
+# Traditional core  Monolithic Banking application implemented in Node.js to Mordernize  Microservices Architecture using IBM Cloud Pak for Applications

-In this tutorial, we will learn how to use IBM Cloud Pak for Applications to break down our monolithic (Core Banking) application implemented in Node.js into microservices.
+In this tutorial, we will learn and see the complete life cycle of core monolithic banking application implemented in node.js to modernzie mircoservices architecture using IBM Cloud Pak for Applications.

 ## IBM Cloud Pak for Applications:
 The IBM Cloud Pak™ for Applications provides a complete and consistent experience to speed development of applications built for Kubernetes, using agile DevOps processes.